Field days in Australia: Queensland

-In Queensland, the largest field days in that state is held in Kingsthorpe near Toowoomba attracting over 60,000 visitors and the event is sponsored by CRT known as CRT FarmFest.
+In Queensland, the largest field days in that state is held in Kingsthorpe near Toowoomba attracting over 60,000 visitors and the event is sponsored by Elders known as Elders FarmFest.

 South Australia

 The Yorke Peninsula Field Days held every second year at Paskeville are the oldest field days in Australia (dating from 1895) and the largest in South Australia.
 Other field days are held at Barmera in the Riverland (annually since 1958), Cleve on the Eyre Peninsula and Lucindale in the south east of the state.

 Tasmania

 The Field days in Tasmania are run by Rural Youth organisation of Tasmania.
 They are held over three days in May each year at the 200 acre site in Carrick.
 They had previously been held at a smaller site in Simmons plains.
 Today Agfest is Tasmania's premier agricultural event, with over 64,000 people attending in 2008.

 Victoria

 The field days at Elmore commenced in 1964.
 There is now a permanent site with pavilions, conference rooms and catering facilities which is hired out for events other than the field days which are held in early October.
 In 2004 there were 45,000 visitors.
 The Mallee Machinery Field Days are held at Speed and commenced in 1979.
 The Notman Pasture Seeds Farm Field Days are held at Poowong, Victoria & Walcha and commenced in 1987.
 The Farm Field Days have been presented some of the most experiences professionals in the fields of pasture, cropping, fertiliser, dairying and economics along with insights into Australia's agriculture industry.
 In 2014 over 400 local farmers attended the Poowong Farm Field Day with speakers including Andrew Allsop (Notman Pasture Seeds), John Mulvany, Steve Monegetti, David Barry, Matt Hall, Adam Fisher, John Gallienne, and Peter Notman.